 Assigns a name to a line in the command file so that the line may be referenced elsewhere within the file by a .GOTO or .GOSUB directive.
-Symbol Definition

-- .ASK Prompts for user input to define or redefine a logical symbol and assign the symbol a true or false value. - ASKN Prompts for user input to define or redefine a numeric symbol and assign the symbol a numeric value. - ASKS Prompts for user input to define or redefine a string symbol and assign the symbol a character string value. - .ERASE Deletes all local or global symbol definitions or a single global symbol definition. - .SETT Defines or redefines a logical symbol and .SETF assigns the symbol a true or false value. - .SETN Defines or redefines a numeric symbol and assigns the symbol a numeric value. - .SETD Redefines the radix of a numeric symbol. - .SETL Defines or redefines a logical symbol and assigns the symbol a true or false value. - .SETS Defines or redefines a string symbol and assigns the symbol a character string value.

-.TRANSLATE (RSX-11M-PLUS systems only.)
-Expands a
+Symbol Definition .ASK Prompts for user input to define or redefine a logical symbol and assign the symbol a true or false value. .
+ASKN Prompts for user input to define or redefine a numeric symbol and assign the symbol a numeric value. .ASKS Prompts for user input to define or redefine a string symbol and assign the symbol a character string value. .
+ERASE Deletes all local or global symbol definitions or a single global symbol definition.
+Defines or redefines a logical symbol .SETT and .SETF assigns the symbol a true or false value. .SETN Defines or redefines a numeric symbol and assigns the symbol a numeric value. .SETD Redefines the radix of a numeric symbol. .SETO .SETL Defines or redefines a logical symbol and assigns the symbol a true or false value. .SETS Defines or redefines a string symbol and assigns the symbol a character string value. only.) .
+TRANSLATE (RSX-11M-PLUS systems Expands a logical name translation into the special symbol <EXSTRI>.
+File Access .CHAIN Closes the current indirect command file and begins executing commands from another file.
+Closes a user data file. .CLOSE .DATA Specifies a single line of data to be output to a file. .OPEN Creates and opens an output data file.
+(If the file exists, creates a new version and opens it.) .
+OPENA Opens an existing data file and appends

-and a second

-logical name translation into the special

-The second s rogical name clansiación inco che special

-combol (EXCODIN

-symbol <exstri>.</exstri>

-The second se

-File Access

-.SETO

-- .CHAIN Closes the current indirect command file and begins executing commands from another file. - .CLOSE Closes a user data file. - .DATA Specifies a single line of data to be output to a file. - .OPEN Creates and opens an output data file.
-(If the file exists, creates a new version and opens it.) - .OPENA Opens an existing data file and appends subsequent text to it (but does not create a new version).
-Defaults to .OPEN if the file does not exist. - .OPENR Opens a data file for reading with the .READ directive. - .PARSE Parses (divides) strings into substrings.
+OPENA Opens an existing data file and appends subsequent text to it (but does not create a new version).
+Defaults to .OPEN if the file does not exist.

+.OPENR Opens a data file for reading with the .READ directive.

+.PARSE Parses (divides) strings into substrings.